acascell/real-time-stock-market/README.md

 ## 🚀 Overview
-The application implements multiple threads to actually pull data using https://www.alphavantage.co/ API and display stock prices it in real time.
+The application implements multiple threads to actually pull data using https://www.alphavantage.co/ API and display stock prices in real time.
 Implement 'requests' library to interact with the remote interface and place the data in a threading queue in the form of json response.
 Multiple threads are being created iteratively to get the data based on a list